 Growth requires a pairing down; it requires deconstruction and simplification.
 Growth is about getting to the core (thank you for that, Dr Shefali).

 Growth is about dismantling the barn so you can see the moon.

-Deconstructing and simplifying is really, at its core, what the process of Raising Resilience is all about.
+Deconstructing and simplifying so kids can shine is really, at its core, what the process I call Raising Resilience is all about.

-And this was the missing perspective I was feeling in my work - that without a conscious understanding that what we're actually doing is dismantling the barn so we can see the moon, we risk missing the point.
-We risk not seeing our children behind their struggles or diagnoses.
-We miss the bigger picture of what they're telling us.
+Once we consciously understand that what we're actually doing is dismantling the barn so we can see the moon, we actually see our children behind their struggles and diagnoses.

-Raising Resilience is about getting back to basics - basics of healthy living and healthy connecting and healthy growing, and healthy learning - because our kids are demanding it.
+Raising Resilience is about getting back to the basics of healthy living and healthy connecting and healthy growing, and healthy learning - because our kids are demanding it.

-Believe in your kids.
+Believe in them.
 Tune in.
 Listen up.
 They’re trying to tell you something.
 They are inviting you into change.